A Ranking Representation of Optimal Sequential Search: The Ranking Representation in Extended Models

-In short, the core value is the minimum among the last-selected actions within all identifiable segments of the underlying ranking of actions.
-It ensures that no unselected action is superior to a selected one whenever it was available.
-Under full search information, if the purchased product was inspected before the final step, then only the final step is forward-inaccessible; if it was the last product inspected, both the final inspection and purchase steps are forward-inaccessible.
-Accordingly, the form of the core value stated in Theorem \ref{theorem:main} and Proposition \ref{Prop:main} is consistent with this definition.
-Technically, if both the last inspected and purchased products are observed, the relationship $y_i = \min\{u_{ih}, z_{iJ}\}$ holds.
-If only the purchased product is observed, $\min\{u_{ih}, z_{ih}\}$ takes the same value as $y_i$, although their distributions may differ.\footnote{This holds because, under optimality, $u_{ih}$ can exceed $z_{iJ}$ only when $h = J$.} If the purchased product is unobserved, $y_i$ should be constructed from the observable ranking information.
+The definition of the preventive action guarantees that no feasible but unselected action dominates any observed selected action.
+This principle applies to both individual and composite actions.
+In a Weitzman-style sequential search process, if the purchased product is inspected before the final step, only the purchase step is forward-inaccessible; if the product is inspected at the final step, then both the final inspection and the purchase steps are forward-inaccessible.
+Accordingly, the definition of the preventive action in Theorem \ref{theorem:main} is consistent with that in Theorem \ref{theorem:incomplete}: as illustrated in Figure \ref{fig:single_branching_partial}, both Step 1 and Step 2 are forward inaccessible, and thus $\bar{a}$ is the lower-ranked between $I_J$ and $P_h$, and $y_i = \min\{u_{ih}, z_{ih}\}$, as in Proposition \ref{Prop:weitzman}.

-The proof of Theorem \ref{theorem:incomplete} is provided in Appendix \ref{app:proof_incomplete}.
-Theorem \ref{theorem:incomplete} establishes an equivalence between an incomplete sequential search process and a partial ranking.
-It preserves two important properties: a single-stage relationship among variables and the conditional independence between the ranking of selected actions and those unselected.
-Moreover, since the partial ranking is constructed based on all observed available actions, transforming the sequential search process into the ranking does not result in further information loss.
-This feature allows for the complete use of the available search data in empirical analysis.

-We note that Theorem \ref{theorem:main} is a special case of Theorem \ref{theorem:incomplete} when search information is complete.
-In addition, Theorem \ref{theorem:incomplete} also encompasses several important scenarios in literature discussing optimality under incomplete information.
-We highlight their equivalence to the PR representation in the following propositions.

-\begin{proposition} Consider a search process of consumer $i$ that satisfies the assumptions of Independence and Invariance, where the only observed action is the consumer's purchase, then Theorem \ref{theorem:incomplete} implies that the purchased product must have the highest effective value among all available products. \end{proposition}